lutzky/lutzky.github.io/content/posts/2023-04-07-software-distribution/index.md

 <!-- cSpell: ignore installshield -->

 This got me looking at *installers*.
-All of the "serious" software was proudly using InstallShield (this was before these newfangled `.MSI` files - even the installer was a shiny `.EXE`!), but looking at a trial version left me scratching my head at how things should be organized.
+All "serious" software was proudly using InstallShield (this was before these newfangled `.MSI` files - even the installer was a shiny `.EXE`!), but looking at a trial version left me scratching my head at how things should be organized.
 Finally, a self-extracting RAR file (yay shareware WinRAR) did the trick.
 I vaguely recall successfully